flpymonkey/idb/doc/testing.md

 * Tests navigation between grids and detail pages by visiting the grid pages (parks, cameras, photos) and clicking a card that leads to the detail page of an element corresponding to the card clicked
+* Tests that the pages are still reachable when using the back navigation in the browser